afrase/kodiswift/docs/tutorial.rst

 Note that since we are passing a url argument to ``url_for1``, we need to ensure our view can handle the argument.
-This involves creating a placeholder in the url, ``<url>`` and then ensuring our view takes a single argument, ``url``. xbmcswift2 will attempt to match incoming URLs against the list of routes.
+This involves creating a placeholder in the url, ``<url>`` and then ensuring our view takes a single argument, ``url``. kodiswift will attempt to match incoming URLs against the list of routes.
 If it finds a match, it will convert any instances of ``<var_name>`` to variables and then call the view with those variables.
 See :ref:`routing` for more detailed information about routing.

 Now let's run our plugin in interactive mode (for the sake of brevity I've replaces a lot of entries in the example output with ``...``)::

-    $ xbmcswift2 run interactive 2>/dev/null
+    $ kodiswift run interactive 2>/dev/null
     ------------------------------------------------------------
      #  Label    Path
     ------------------------------------------------------------